Buffalo Academy of the Sacred Heart

 Ski Club offers a great outdoor winter activity for those students who enjoy the thrill of the slopes.
 Students ski at Holiday Valley on Friday evenings through the St Joe’s Ski Club.

 Volleyball Club is open to all students who enjoy playing volleyball in a non-competitive atmosphere.
-The club meets before home volleyball games and when the volleyball team is away.
+The club meets every Tuesday and Thursday from 3-4 pm from September through November.